expo/expo/docs/pages/versions/unversioned/guides/using-gatsby.md

 ### Expo projects with Next.js

-- Create a new Expo project - `expo init --template blank`
+- Create a new project - `expo init --template blank`
 - Install the plugin
   - **using yarn** - `yarn add gatsby-plugin-react-native-web`
   - using npm - `npm install --save gatsby-plugin-react-native-web`